 New Zealand is pure bliss for us walking enthusiasts.
 There are so many trails on offer, that we could literally do nothing else but walk!
-Routes are well marked, many have drop toilets and above all, they are extremely scenic.
-It’s such a difficult decision to choose “The Top 12 Walks In The North Island”!
+Routes are well marked, many have drop toilets and above all – they are extremely scenic.
+It’s such a difficult decision to choose “The Top 12 Walks In The North Island New Zealand”!

 For the past couple of years we’ve spent a few months touring in our campervan, walking each day and enjoying every minute!
 So here’s our pick of the “Top 12 Day Walks In The North Island” of New Zealand.

 We’ve not included The “Best Day Hike in The North Island” but you can read about that famous walk here:

 This 3-hour return walk began alongside a scenic DOC campground, leading through a dry river bed – well it was on our visit!.
 After about 45 minutes and an uphill climb on rocky pebbles, finally the base of the amazing pinnacle formations surrounded us.